mara-freilich/mara-freilich.github.io/README.md

-A free and open-source [Jekyll](https://jekyllrb.com) theme.
+A website built on a free and open-source [Jekyll](https://jekyllrb.com) theme.
 Based on Rohan Chandra [type-theme](https://github.com/rohanchandra/type-theme)